Position

 Responsibilities:

-• Monitor and review security systems, including CCTV, alarms, and access control systems, to detect and respond to potential security threats.
+• Monitor and review security systems and footage to identify and respond to potential threats.

-• Investigate incidents of theft, fraud, and other security breaches, and prepare detailed reports of findings.
+• Conduct investigations into incidents of theft, fraud, or other security breaches.

-• Collaborate with law enforcement agencies to resolve security incidents and provide necessary support during investigations.
+• Collaborate with law enforcement agencies to resolve security incidents and report on findings.

-• Develop and implement security policies and procedures to protect company assets and ensure compliance with legal and regulatory requirements.
+• Develop and implement security policies and procedures to protect company assets.

 Qualifications